Scorpionzaa555/Scorpionzaa555/README.md

 <h5 align="right">1st Year Undergraduate Student at IT Faculty.</h5>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-💫My name is Thanawan Chaemsathian, or you can call me "Mark🪬".
+💫My name is Thanawan Chaemsathian, or you can call me "Mark😎".
 I'm an undergraduate student at the Faculty of Information Technology (IT)🖥️ at King Monkut's Institute of Technology Ladkrabang (KMITL) in Thailand❤️.